Bayesian Conversations

 Our central object of study will be an \emph{unmediated Bayesian conversation} which is a protocol that specifies messages each agent sends in each round.
 The protocol has a finite length $T$ and each round $t=1\dots T$ is associated with a space of messages $A_t$ and $B_t$.
-A conversation specifies for each round, \begin{itemize} \item a randomized mapping form Alice's type $\theta_A$ and the history transcript $(a_1, b_1, \hdots, a_{t-1},b_{t-1})$ to a message in $A_t$; \item a randomized mapping from Bob's type $\theta_B$ and the history transcript $(a_1, b_1, \hdots, a_{t-1},b_{t-1}, a_t)$ to a message in $B_t$. \end{itemize} With each message sent by Bob, Alice updates her belief about Bob's type and vice versa.
+A conversation specifies for each round, \begin{itemize} \item a randomized mapping from Alice's type $\theta_A$ and the history transcript $(a_1, b_1, \hdots, a_{t-1},b_{t-1})$ to a message in $A_t$; \item a randomized mapping from Bob's type $\theta_B$ and the history transcript $(a_1, b_1, \hdots, a_{t-1},b_{t-1}, a_t)$ to a message in $B_t$. \end{itemize} With each message sent by Bob, Alice updates her belief about Bob's type and vice versa.
 Conversations, therefore, can be viewed as ways to split the initial pair of beliefs $(\P(\theta_A), \P(\theta_B))$ to refined beliefs $(q_A, q_B)$.
-See Examples \ref{exm:house} and \ref{ex:bilateral_trade} for concrete examples.\\
+See Example \ref{ex:bilateral_trade} for concrete examples.\\